pnp/pnpjs/docs/getting-started.md

 ### Establish Context

 Because SharePoint Framework provides a local context to each component we need to set that context within the library.
 This allows us to determine request urls as well as use the SPFx HttpGraphClient within @pnp/graph.
-There are two ways to provide the spfx context to the library.
+There are two ways to provide the SPFx context to the library.
 Either through the setup method imported from @pnp/common or using the setup method on either the @pnp/sp or @pnp/graph main export.
 All three are shown below and are equivalent, meaning if you are already importing the sp variable from @pnp/sp or the graph variable from @pnp/graph you should use their setup method to reduce imports.

 The setup is always done in the onInit method to ensure it runs before your other life-cycle code.
 You can also set any other settings at this time.